benjmor/CVFL/cvfl_bylaws.md

     3. Voting shall commence online via a digital platform selected and controlled by the league Secretary, with only one coach representing each school casting a total of 5 votes.
     4. Winners shall be announced at the Speech Events State Qualifier.
     5. CVFL Secretary will compile nominations and votes for delivery to the President as soon as voting closes.
-    6. Award given shall be named “Orator’s Cup”
+    6. Award given shall be named "Orator’s Cup".

 ### Section 4: Registration
 A.  Coaches will send their registration via the Tabroom.com website thirty-six hours prior to the tournament.